Itchy Anxiety Rash: Treatment And Prevention

 Physiological effects

-An anxiety rash is not life-threatening, but it can be itchy, painful, and distracting, not to mention embarrassing and inconvenient.
-Your skin may tingle, warm up, and feel uncomfortable; and the rash can last anywhere from a few minutes to several days.
+An anxiety rash is not life-threatening, but it can be itchy, painful, and distracting.
+Your skin may tingle, warm up, and become uncomfortable.
+A rash can last anywhere from a few minutes to several days.

-So, what exactly can you do to treat an anxiety rash?
+What you can do to treat an anxiety rash

 Treatment of anxiety rashes

-If you know you’re prone to anxiety rashes in certain situations, you can possibly pre-emptively treat a flareup of the condition.
-If you have more serious episodes of anxiety-induced rashes, you can talk to your doctor about a prescription for stronger anti-inflammatory medication.
-(The information found in the article is not a substitute for professional medical advice.
-Always seek the advice of your physician or other qualified health providers with any questions you may have.)
+The information in this article is not a substitute for professional medical advice.
+Always seek the advice of your physician or other qualified health providers with any questions you may have.

 All of that said, one of the best and most successful ways of treating an anxiety disorder and its symptoms is to seek professional help from a therapist.